oschettler/ploy/README.md

 * Stash will POST some info about the changes to your startpage
 * The startpage will extract some information from these post data and will call Stash for further information
 * With this, it will update its database and queue a job to update the working copy of the affected branch

+## Use Cases

+*  Deploy each branch as a working copy, in the guise of [platform.sh|https://platform.sh/]
+*  Automatically deploy code updates to a production server, possibly after running a set of automatic tests

 ## Setup